eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Allocation Configuration allows to control the allocation behavior of internal collections for which the number of elements depend on the number of entities in the system.
+Allocation Configuration allows to control the allocation behavior of internal collections for which the number of elements depends on the number of entities in the system.

 For instance, there are collections inside a publisher which depend on the number of subscribers matching with it.